acbbullock/IO-Fortran-Library/doc_API_design/Examples/benchmark.md

 end program main
 ```

-On Linux, this should take around 50 minutes with `ifort`/`ifx` with highest optimizations enabled, and the resulting file size is `47.2 GB`.
+On Linux, this should take around 25 minutes with `ifort`/`ifx` using highest optimizations, and the resulting file size is `47.2 GB`.